Want 5 quick ways to improve as a podcast host or guest?

 Ask questions like, “What did you think of my presentation?
 Are there any improvements you would suggest?”
 Many podcast hosts do not get asked these questions.

-As a result, opens up the conversation and gives them permission to give you constructive criticism.
+As a result, opens up the conversation and permits them to give you constructive criticism.
 Not only can you make improvements, but it will also help you with your script and become a better podcast guest.

-This will help you boost your podcast appearances without you having to search for shows.
+This will help you boost your podcast appearances without searching for shows.

 You know the saying “Work smart, not hard”?
 Well, that’s exactly the right approach.

 Once I grasped these five steps and put them into practice, I was booked on a hundred podcasts within 60 days!
-Give them a try and watch as you get booked on podcasts too.
+Give them a try and watch as you get booked on podcasts.

 About Kay Suthar